roznet/fit-sdk-swift/README.md

 It uses the official [Fit SDK](https://www.thisisant.com/resources/fit)

-It contains a few examples that use the swift package:
+It contains a few examples that show how to use the [swift package](https://github.com/roznet/FitFileParser):

 - a small command line example to parse a file.
-A command line utilities can't use the framework, so you need to compile and like the files.
-- a small iOS app that will link and embed the framework
+- a small iOS app that will open sample fit file and count the records
-- a small macOS app
+- a small macOS app that will open a sample fit file and count the records

 You can also see an example of integration into the MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).

+The open source app [FitFileExplorer](https://itunes.apple.com/us/app/fit-file-explorer/id1244431640?ls=1&mt=12) that uses this library can be especially helpful in exploring the structure of a fit files while working with the package.

 ## Approach